 Based on this assessment, appropriate measures are taken, ranging from engagement with the companies concerned to selling positions.
-More information on the Policy on Human Rights can be found on the KBC Asset Management NV website.
+More information on the Policy on Human Rights can be found at www.kbc.com/en/corporate-sustainability/setting-rules-and-policies > Limiting our adverse impact > KBC group Sustainability Policies > Human Rights, UN Global Compact and Modern Slavery Act > KBC Group Policy on Human Rights.

-More information on negative screening can be found in the section on "How do the sustainable investments that the financial product partially intends to make, not cause
+More information on negative screening can be found in the section on "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective" of this annex.